oh-sun/Formosan-Kucapungane/README.md

 ```
 python easyOCR.py
 ```

-This produces raw text files from the scanned PDF pages.
+This produces raw text from the scanned PDF pages.
+Required lots of hand correction.

 2. **Hand format XML according to FormosanBank standards**